 Water chemistry samples will be collected, transmitted, analyzed, and archived in accordance with procedures outlined in the USGS National Field Manual for the Collection of Water-Quality Data.

-Water-chemistry data will be collected from newly installed monitoring wells, including the two multiple-well monitoring sites and eight shallow monitoring wells installed in 2015 and 2016.
-Samples will also be collected from about 15 existing production wells (locations to be determined).
-Because surface-water infiltration is a major source of groundwater recharge, surface-water samples will be collected from streamflow-gaging stations and analyzed for similar constituents as the groundwater samples.
+Water-chemistry data were collected from newly installed monitoring wells, including two multiple-well monitoring sites and eight shallow monitoring wells installed in 2015 and 2016.
+Samples were also collected from about 15 existing production and monitoring wells.
+Because surface-water infiltration is a major source of groundwater recharge, surface-water samples were collected from streamflow-gaging stations and analyzed for similar constituents as the groundwater samples.
 Newly collected data will be augmented with historical water chemistry data available throughout the study area.